PaulioRandall/p90/README.md

 # P90

 A minimalist CSS processor with out of the box support for Svelte.
-Let plain JavaScript handle logic, not a CSS mutant.
+Let plain JavaScript handle preprocessing logic, not a CSS mutant.

 I just needed a bit of sugar upon my CSS.
 It's straight up optimised for my tastes.
 The design trade-offs lean towards simplicity, readability, and flexibility more than writability.
 Complexity of configuration is almost entirely in the user's court.